Whiskey Row Marathon 2013.. I am tough enough.

 The Court House square is surrounded by saloons, a hotel, bank, and novelty shops.
 I joked with my wife that we should have a drink, but it was late and we needed to get some sleep.
 As I waited at a red light, I snapped a picture of the St. Michael’s Hotel sign, and reminded my wife, “This is where packet pick up will be in the morning.”

 The next morning I was surprised to find out that packet pick up had moved from St. Michael’s hotel to Matt’s Saloon.
-With 6am marathon start and it being chilly outside the saloon offered protection from the cold.
+With a 6am marathon start and it being chilly outside the saloon offered protection from the cold.
 I think it was a great bib pick up/registration/pre race staging area.

 This was my third year at the Whiskey Row event and 2nd year in row running the marathon and my wife ran the 10k.
 We dedicated our runs to my father-in-law “James Luque” who passed away on April 21, 2013.
 He was a very hard working and loving man, I miss him very much.